-This application form is for claimants of NHS Injury Benefits whose last day of service or permanent change in NHS employment is on or after 31 March 2018.
-For applications where a permanent change occurs on or before 30 March 2018 please refer to AW13 - Notes for Guidance.
+This application form is for claimants of NHS Injury Benefits whose last day of service or permanent change in employment is on or before 30 March 2018.
+For applications where a permanent change occurs on or after 31 March 2018 please refer to AW14 - Notes for Guidance.

-The NHS Injury Benefits Scheme is closed for injuries sustained or diseases contracted on or after 31 March 2013 but retrospective applications may be considered if the injury or onset of the disease occurred on or before 30 March 2013.
+The NHS Injury Benefits Scheme is closed for new applications but retrospective applications may be considered if the injury or onset of the disease occurred on or before 30 March 2013.
 The Scheme is not open to applicants such as GP practice staff, Direction employees or employees of an independent provider.
 General and Dental Practitioners are covered by the Scheme.
 If an applicant meets these conditions the employer must allow the application.

 Please note the NHSBSA may reject the application if it has not been submitted within a timely manner.
-For information, a timely manner for applications in which a last day of service or change to lower paid employment is on or after 31 March 2018 and before 31 March 2038 is considered to be within 6 months from the date in which the applicant became aware that they may be a person who can claim Permanent Injury Benefits; for example within 6 months from the date in which they left NHS employment.
+For information, this is considered to be within a period of 6 months from the date of the move to lower paid employment or the termination of employment.
 It is for the NHSBSA to determine whether the application has been submitted within the required period, not the employer.
 If you have any information to support the reason for a delay in submitting an application for Permanent Injury Benefits then please include this with the application.